John42506176Linux/Reflect.app-Local-MCP/README.md

 **4. Restart Claude Desktop**

 That's it!
-First time you use a Reflect tool, your browser will open to authenticate.(May need to restart it again if you see any auth issues)
+First time you use a Reflect tool, your browser will open to authenticate.

+> **Note:** If you see auth errors, try restarting Claude Desktop one more time.

+## Usage Examples

+Once installed, you can ask Claude to read and write your notes:

+- "Read all my notes tagged #spanish and create a study guide note with my biggest gaps"

+- "Read my last 3 daily notes and create a weekly summary note tagged #reflection"

+- "Look at notes tagged #work.
+Create a 'Career Development Plan' note based on what I'm learning and struggling with"

+- "Read my 1:1 meeting notes with [[manager]] and create a performance review prep note "

 ## Commands